patrickdmiller/rnn-diabetes-low-prediction/README.md

 A 3 layer (GRU32 x GRU64 x Dense 1) is trained using a window of 2 hours (24 samples) before a low or normal event within the next 2 readings (15 minute lookahead).
 Network is trained to classify for a low or normal event.

 The model is served through a [flask/gunicorn/tf](https://github.com/patrickdmiller/docker_tensorflow_flask_gunicorn) stack api in my homelab.
-Every ~5 minutes when nightscout receives new data from dexcom updates are pushed from nightscout > nodejs using [nightscout_socketio_client](https://github.com/patrickdmiller/nightscout_socketio_client).
+Every ~5 minutes when nightscout receives new data from dexcom, updates are pushed from nightscout > nodejs using [nightscout_socketio_client](https://github.com/patrickdmiller/nightscout_socketio_client).
 Nodejs sends new measures to the model api and takes action on the updated prediction (updates the dashboard and sends a text if an event is predicted)

 see it in action [here](https://nsml.noice.us)